Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 TDK Group conducts CSR self-checks for all suppliers at the start of business relationships to confirm their CSR initiatives, and only begins transactions with companies that pass the evaluation.
 From 2024, we will conduct evaluations of critical suppliers in principle once every two years to determine whether to continue business relationships.

 Regarding implementation methods, each company adopts appropriate techniques.
-However, the CSR self-check sheet created by the headquarters' procurement function consists of 61 items based on RBA standards, focusing on areas that we consider particularly important: "Human Rights and Labor," "Environment," "Safety and Health," "Fair Trade and Ethics," "Information Security," and "Management Systems."
+However, the CSR self-check sheet created by the headquarters' procurement function consists of 63 items based on RBA standards, focusing on areas that TDK considers particularly important: "Human Rights and Labor," "Environment," "Safety and Health," "Fair Trade and Ethics," "Information Security," and "Management Systems."
 We request reports on management systems and implementation status for each item.

-In fiscal 2024, we conducted CSR self-checks on 1,417 companies and confirmed that approximately 4,200 material suppliers (excluding non-production material suppliers such as office supplies) are CSR-compliant suppliers.
+In FY March 2025, we conducted CSR self-checks on 1,417 companies (including 403 key suppliers) and confirmed that approximately 3,900 material suppliers (excluding non-production material suppliers such as office supplies) are CSR-compliant suppliers.

 Supplier evaluations